kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 - ✅ Generate assessment reports as PDFs with flexible sections
 - ✅ **Enhanced assessments** include "Assets Passing Outside the Will" and jurisdiction-specific compliance
 - ✅ Upload PDFs to Supabase Storage (`will-documents` bucket)
-- ✅ Download functionality for user documents
+- ✅ View will PDF functionality in browser
 - ✅ Proper legal formatting with headers and sections
 - ✅ Common-law partnership duration in Article 1